its-luca/drawio-builder/Readme.md

 If you want to override this behavior for certain figures, you can use the  `--config` with a dedicated json config file.
 See `test-data/custom_config.json` for an example.

+To speed up your Latex build times, you can use the `--draft` option which will export the figures in a lower resolution.

 ### Gotchas

 - You always need to rename the default "Background" layer to something else.
 Otherwise, it won't get picked up during the export